Suggestions

 Step 4: Connect to Stringee Server

-In order to connect to Stringee Server, 3-parties authentication is required as described here: Client authentication
+To connect to Stringee Server, 3-party authentication is required as described here: Client authentication

-For testing purpose, go to Dashboard -> Tools -> Generate Access token and generates an access_token.
-In production, the access_token should be generated by your server, sample code generates access token here: https://github.com/stringeecom/server-samples/tree/master/access_token
+For testing purpose, go to Dashboard -> Tools -> Generate Access token and generate an access_token.
+In production, your server should generate the access_token.
+Sample code generates access token here: https://github.com/stringeecom/server-samples/tree/master/access_token

 1. Initialize StringeeClient: